-CrazyFire is lightweight and unbreakable glasses that offer UV protection shatterproof flexible polycarbonate lenses.
+CrazyFire is a lightweight and unbreakable pair of glasses that offer UV protection and shatterproof flexible polycarbonate lenses.
 The lenses are durable and scratch-resistant.
-There is a durable and adjustable nose pad, which fit you best.
-The fit is even better with a spare rimmed soft rubber pad.
-The frame is made of TR90, which is a polymer material with a memory.
+There is a durable and adjustable nose pad, which fits you best.
+The fit is even better with a spare-rimmed soft rubber pad.
+The frame is made of TR90, which is a polymer material with memory.
 This material is super lightweight and flexible.

 These glasses come with five interchangeable lenses.
 All of them have UV400 protection coating.
 They block UVA and UVB rays 100%.
-They are good at resorting true colours and they eliminate reflected light and scattered light, which makes the scenery more clear and soft.
-The default lens is colourful, yellow is good for night cycling, the blue one is good for the beach, the clear one is for cloudy, and the dark black can be used in during a sunny day.
+They are good at resorting to true colours and they eliminate reflected light and scattered light, which makes the scenery clear and soft.
+The default lens is colourful, yellow is good for night cycling, blue is good for the beach, clear is for cloudy, and dark black can be used in during a sunny day.
 This black lens is also polarised.

 These glasses come in a hardshell box, which carries all of your accessories.
 They also included a soft carry pouch, which makes it easy to carry your glasses and an included microfibre cloth for easy cleaning.
 Other accessories include a head harness and an elastic sport belt for multiple purposes.

-Pros: The case comes with the glasses is hard and practical, the lenses are hard and thick and do not look cheap, fit great even with a helmet.
+What I like: The case that comes with the glasses is hard and practical, the lenses are hard and thick and do not look cheap, fit great even with a bike helmet.